 Pakistan Travel Health Advice

 A yellow fever vaccination certificate is required for entry to Pakistan by travellers coming from an infected area.
 Malaria exists in areas below 6,562 feet (2,000m) year round, and travellers should seek medical advice before travelling.
 Dengue fever is another reason to protect against mosquito bites.
 Vaccinations for typhoid, Japanese encephalitis (long-term travellers to rural areas) and polio are also recommended.
 There is a risk of diarrhoeal diseases; visitors should only drink bottled or otherwise sterilised water, and avoid dairy products, uncooked meat, salads, and unpeeled fruit.
-There is a low risk of cholera and Hepatitis E. Outside the major cities there are few hospitals of a high standard.
+There is a low risk of Hepatitis E. Outside the major cities there are few hospitals of a high standard.
 Medical insurance is strongly advised.

 View information on diseases: